lumen-org/lumen/doc/walkthrough.md

  * explore: discover and explain interesting structure of the model
  * validate: spot, identify, and explain data or model artifacts

-All Figures shown here are screenshots of Lumen.
+All figures shown here are screenshots of Lumen.
-However, to reduce the required screen space we only show the lastly modified visualization.
+However, to reduce the required screen space we cropped the full screenshot to only show the lastly modified visualization.
-Note that the dashboard may hold many visualizations at once.
+Note that the dashboard in Lumen may hold many visualizations at once.

 # 01: Start Up Applications